 BC Energy Step Code requirements

-As of October 9, 2019, all new residential construction and substantial renovations on Bowen are required to meet Step One of the BC Energy Step Code.
-This requirement increased to Step 3 as of October 1, 2020.
+As of October 2020, all new residential construction and substantial renovations on Bowen are required to meet Step Three of the BC Energy Step Code.

 What does this mean?

 The BC Energy Step Code is the provincial standard to reduce building energy use and to prepare for net-zero building energy use.

 Step 1 is the first step in the system.
 It involves modeling and testing the building’s energy use to demonstrate that the design and construction comply with current energy usage requirements of the BC Building Code.

 Step 3, currently required on Bowen involves a building’s performance exceeding the Building Code by 20% (or no more than 45 kWh/m2 annual energy use).

 Step 4, the proposed new step, requires that a building’s performance is at least 40% more efficient than the Building Code.